myatbhonesjsu/CMPE272-Team10-Project/README.md

 The data lake (AWS S3) would store a massive collection of learning resources (links to articles, video tutorials, practice problems) and all historical user progress data.

 ### Containerization & Load Balancing
-Docker and Kubernetes would be used to manage the various agents and the user-facing web application.
+Docker and Kubernetes would be used to manage the various agents and the user-facing web application ans the agents will be using an Agentic framework like Strands Agents, LangChain.
 The platform would be accessible via a web browser, with a load balancer managing traffic.

 ### IBM Tools